lhnguyen102/cuTAGI/README.md

 * [Citation](#citation)

 ## What is cuTAGI ?
-cuTAGI is an open-source Bayesian neural networks library that is based on Tractable Approximate Gaussian Inference (TAGI) theory. cuTAGI includes several of the common neural network layer architectures such as full-connected, convolutional, and transpose convolutional layers, as well as skip connections, pooling and normalization layers. cuTAGI is capable of performing different tasks such as supervised learning (i.e., classification and regression), unsupervised learning (i.e., autoencoder), and reinforcement learning (coming soon...).
+cuTAGI is an open-source Bayesian neural networks library that is based on Tractable Approximate Gaussian Inference (TAGI) theory. cuTAGI includes several of the common neural network layer architectures such as full-connected, convolutional, and transpose convolutional layers, as well as skip connections, pooling and normalization layers. cuTAGI is capable of performing different tasks such as supervised learning, unsupervised learning, and reinforcement learning.

+cuTAGI is under development and new features will be added as they are ready.
+Currently supported tasks are:
+* Supervised learning: Regression and classification using fully-connected, convolutional and residual architectures
+* Unsupervised learning: autoencoders

+Coming soon...
+* Unsupervised learning: GANs
+* Reinforcement learning: DQN
+* +++

 ## User Input
 The user inputs are stored as `.txt` that has to be located in the folder `cfg`.
 User-inputs for cuTAGI are following: